 As you might expect, the potential removal of the Crum and Forster building met stiff resistance from preservationists advocating that, among other things, due to the building’s architectural significance, it should be spared demolition.
 Built in the Italian Renaissance Revival style, the Crum and Forster is significant, argued preservationists, because it helped cement Atlanta as a regional center for insurance firms.
 Crum and Forster was the first national insurance company to open their own location in Atlanta.

 Without detailing the lengthy court proceedings, arguments, lawsuits and political intrigue that accompanied the struggle over the Crum and Forster building, the bottom line is that on Labor Day of 2013 the rear two-thirds of the building was demolished.
-The building’s facade, thus far, remains intact and may possibly be incorporated into the design of the new structure that will some day occupy the Spring Street site…may be incorporated.
+The building’s facade was incorporated into the design of the new structure.

 There is, however, a touch of irony associated with Georgia Tech’s desire to remove the Crum and Forster building and it is that irony which is the subject of this week’s Stories of Atlanta.